rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### When a Cloud Server is deleted how is the data removed from the host server?

--   First Generation Cloud Servers on xen classic use LVM storage.
-As such, when a server is deleted it is scrubbed by writing 0's over the partition.
--   Next Generation Cloud Servers use VHD storage.
+-   Cloud Servers use VHD storage.
 Once a server is deleted the VHD is deleted, similar to the way you would do a rm command in Linux.
 When that is done the VHD is completely removed thus allowing another one to be created.